AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/bestiary/beast/giant-scorpion.md

 "ac_class": "natural armor"
 "hp": !!int "52"
 "hit_dice": "7d10 + 14"
+"modifier": !!int "1"
 "stats":
   - !!int "15"
   - !!int "13"
   - !!int "15"
   - !!int "1"
   - !!int "9"
   - !!int "3"
 "speed": "40 ft."
 "senses": "blindsight 60 ft., passive Perception 9" "languages": ""
 "cr": "3"
 "actions":
-- "desc": "The scorpion makes three attacks: two with its claws and one with its sting."
+  - "desc": "The scorpion makes three attacks: two with its claws and one with its\
+      \ sting."
     "name": "Multiattack"
   - "desc": "Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
-Hit: 6 (1d8\
+Hit: 6\
-    \ + 2) bludgeoning damage, and the target is [grappled](03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/rules/conditions.md#Grappled)\
+      \ (1d8 + 2) bludgeoning damage, and the target is [grappled](03.PlayerLog&Handouts/Mechanics/CLI/rules/conditions.md#Grappled)\
       \ (escape DC 12).
-The scorpion has two claws, each of which can grapple only one\
+The scorpion has two claws, each of which can grapple only\
-    \ target."
+      \ one target."
     "name": "Claw"
   - "desc": "Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
-Hit: 7\
+Hit:\
-    \ (1d10 + 2) piercing damage, and the target must make a DC 12 Constitution\
+      \ 7 (1d10 + 2) piercing damage, and the target must make a DC 12 Constitution\
       \ saving throw, taking 22 (4d10) poison damage on a failed save, or half as\
       \ much damage on a successful one."
     "name": "Sting"
 "source":
   - "MM"
+  - "TftYP"
+  - "ToA"
   - "BGDIA"
+  - "EGW"
+  - "CM"
+  - "JttRC"
+  - "DSotDQ"
-"image": "03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/bestiary/beast/token/giant-scorpion.webp"
+"image": "03.PlayerLog&Handouts/Mechanics/CLI/bestiary/beast/token/giant-scorpion.webp"
 ```
 ^statblock